Approved PCP foster families do not have to complete the DCBS approval process.

 - Foster parent attitudes about contact with birth siblings and thoughts on handling that contact;

-- Answering child’s questions about adoption and the child’s past, and development of practice statements to explore with one (1) another the impact of those statements; and
+- Answering the child’s questions about adoption and the child’s past, and development of practice statements to explore with one another the impact of those statements; and

 - The status of the child’s lifebook.

-- Discusses adoption assistance with the agency foster family and assists the agency foster family in obtaining the necessary documentation for the adoption assistance; 1
+- Discusses adoption assistance with the PCP foster family and assists the PCP foster family in obtaining the necessary documentation for the adoption assistance; 1

-- Submits the adoption assistance request, if the child meets the eligibility criteria, within thirty (30) working days of the termination of parental rights final order for consideration of approval;
+- Submits the Adoption Assistance Request, if the child meets the eligibility criteria, within thirty (30) working days of the TPR final order for consideration of approval; and

-- Submits the adoption assistance request to the recruitment and certification family service office supervisor (FSOS) and service region administrator (SRA) or designee in the region of the agency foster family’s residence.
+- Submits the Adoption Assistance Request to the R&C family service office supervisor (FSOS) and service region administrator (SRA) or designee in the region of the PCP foster family’s residence.
 2

 The R&C worker: